 Curriculum Subject Information

-• develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them
+Develop understanding of the nature, processes and methods of science through different types of scientific enquiry that help them to answer specific questions about the world around them.

 Art and Design

 Art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education engages, inspires and challenges pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they will be able to think critically and develop a more rigorous understanding of art and design.
 They will also learn how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.

 Our curriculum for art and design aims to ensure that all pupils:

 - produce creative work, exploring their ideas and recording their experiences